Updated November 19th, 2022 by Travel the Greek Way

 One of the best things to do in Zagora Pelion is to eat…apples!

-Zagora is famous for its Starling variety of juicy, delicious red apples, so unique that they now are a trademark.
+Zagora is famous for its Starling variety of juicy, delicious red apples, so unique that they now are a Protected Designation of Origin products.
 The apples are exported all over the world under the Zagorin brand, from the local Zagora Agricultural Cooperative contributing significantly to the prosperity and local wealth of the village.

 Visit the Ellinomouseio or Rigas Feraios School